ShaneHarvey/specifications/source/transactions/transactions.rst

 destruction MUST NOT automatically commit the transaction.

-If the driver returns a type to support resource management blocks, the type MUST NOT be named “Transaction”.
-The type MAY be named “TransactionContext”, “TransactionScopeGuard” or something similar for your language.
+If the driver returns a type to support resource management blocks, the type MUST NOT be named "Transaction".
+The type MAY be named "TransactionContext", "TransactionScopeGuard" or something similar for your language.
 See `Why is there no Transaction object? <#why-is-there-no-transaction-object>`__